 Accepted students are required to pay a seat deposit to secure their seat in the class.
 Both the Enrollment Agreement and seat deposit must be received before the offer deadline, or the seat will be forfeited.
-Offer are listed below and will be communicated to the accepted student in the CHSU-COM Offer of Acceptance and Enrollment Agreement correspondence.
 The signed Enrollment Agreement must be received before the seat deposit can be accepted.
 The deposit will be applied toward the student's first year of tuition.

-- Those accepted before January 14 will have 30 days to pay the deposit of \$1250. - Those accepted between January 15 and May 14 will have 14 days to pay the deposit of \$1250 - Those accepted after May 14th may be asked for immediate deposit
+- Those accepted before January 14 will have 30 days to pay the deposit of \$1250. - Those accepted between January 15 and May 14 will have 14 days to pay the deposit of \$1250. - Those accepted after May 14th may be asked for immediate deposit of \$1250.